If you may be in danger, call or text 988. Call 911 for emergencies. More crisis resources

 Buspirone and alprazolam do not share much, but they do share one important thing.

 That is close to the end of the overlap.
-In how they work, how fast they act, and how risky they are, they are not alike.
+In how they work, how fast they act, how risky they are, and what kind of anxiety they suit, they are not alike.
+People often picture them as two versions of the same thing, a pill for anxiety, but in practice a prescriber treats them as quite different tools.
+Knowing the differences is the whole point of comparing them.

 How they differ